roman-milk/roman-milk.github.io/she-male-school-a-teacher-seduced.md

  "Keep coming," she ordered, as if I had any choice.
 After years of ones and twos on the Richter scale of sexual euphoria I had finally hit a ten and the tremors and aftershocks continued to register long after the original earthquake hit.

  I don't even remember when or how I ended up on all fours, the lingering remnants of the euphoria still trickling through, but I was brought back to reality when the vibrating plug was pulled out and my she-male student asked, "Ready to be ass-fucked, Ms. Jasmine?"
-Report_Story #11
+1